What is Fortnite? Safety guide for parents

 Keep track of screen time

 Finally, it’s important to have some limits in terms of playtime for the game.
 This is something you can agree with your child once you understand how the game works.
+You can then limit and monitor screen time with parental controls.

 Tips to keep children's gaming positive

-- Talk about their experiences: Take an interest in their game, ask them about their interactions and discuss their wins and losses.
+- Talk about their experiences.
+Take an interest in their game.
+Ask them about their interactions and discuss their wins and losses.
 These types of conversations can help open up space for easier communication if something goes wrong.